Fancy a city break? I'll tell you 23 cities you shouldn't miss this year.

 #9 London

 I don’t know if it’s the upcoming coronation of King Charles III or the hype around Harry and Meghan at all, but London has been dominating my Instagram feed lately as far as major cities in Europe go!
-Well, London is always pretty anyway – so why not consider it for 2023?
+Well, London always works anyway – so why not consider it for this year?

 Tip: Pick up the London Harry Potter vibe at platform 9 3/4 at Kings Cross station & then sip champagne at the bar right next door at St.Pancras station.